 However, struggling to pass stools, also known as constipation, is one of the most common digestive problems among dogs, and it can affect canines of all breeds and ages.

-The fact that we are responsible for clearing up our pet’s poop makes it relatively easy to keep an eye on how often they go, and if there is anything unusual about their stools.
+The fact that we are responsible for clearing up our pet’s poop makes it relatively easy to keep an eye on how often they go, for any dog constipation symptoms, and if there is anything unusual about their stools.
 This is useful when it comes to determining if your dog is suffering from constipation.
 It can also help you to get her the treatment she needs before it becomes a painful or dangerous problem.

 Constipation is a term used to describe difficulty or inability to have a normal bowel movement.
-There are many different factors that can contribute to a dog becoming constipated, and some of the most common causes include:
+There are many different factors that can contribute to what makes dog constipated, and some of the most common causes include:

 - Insufficient fiber in her diet